Sonia-96/MyStudyNotes/ComputerSystems/OSTEP Reading Notes.md

    <img src="./assets/image-20230331193831707.png" alt="image-20230331193831707" style="zoom:80%;" />

 2. Process vs. Thread:
-   - the address remains the same during context switch (no need to switch page table)
+   - the address remains the same during context switch for threads(no need to switch page table), thus switching between threads is much quicker

 3. Why threads?
    - Parallism: transforming a single-threaded program to run on multiple CPUs.
 Using a thread per CPU can make the program run faster.
    - Avoid blocking program due to slow I/O